UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 and submit it to validate if you were correct.**

-The University of British Columbia is based in Vancouver and we are lucky enough to have a relatively mild climate (mild climate, but rainy).
-This made us think of our country's wonderful capital Ottawa and how they are not so fortunate.
+The University of British Columbia is based in Vancouver and we are lucky enough to have a relatively mild climate (mild climate, but rainy) but not all cities and towns in British Columbia have this luck.
+This made us think of a city further north of BC - **Kamloops** who's climate is more varied.
 This question will be using the data obtained from the [Governement of Canada](https://climate.weather.gc.ca/).
-The data we have collected is from 2008-2010.
+The data we have collected is from 2009-2012.

 <codeblock id="temperatures">

 </codeblock>

- Let's observe and visualize the mean monthly temperature of Ottawa and see if there is any relationship between rainfall, the season and temperature.
+Let's observe and visualize the mean monthly temperature of Kamloops and see if there is any relationship between rainfall, the season and temperature.

 Tasks: